 I’ll stop with the double negatives if you agree to chickpea flour.
 Deal?
 Cool.

-1 c.
-Chickpea (garbanzo bean) Flour-Bob’s Redmill is fantastic
+- 1 cup Chickpea (garbanzo bean) Flour-Bob's Redmill is fantastic

-5 thinly sliced Onion Rings (see photo below)
+- 5 thinly sliced Onion Rings (see photo)

-MIX flour, water, oil, (and tapioca if using) in a large bowl and set aside for 1 hour.
-This is where the cocktail comes in handy.
-Watch an hour just fly right by.
+- MIX flour, water, oil, (and tapioca if using) in a large bowl and set aside for 1 hour.

 The possibilities are only limited by your level of enthusiasm.
 Pesto is easy.
 Sprouts may be more difficult since they have a shelf life of three and a half minutes.
 All are delicious so don’t feel bad if you skip the sprouts.